 Obtain approval by the Board

 The CEO and relevant staff will establish guidelines, priorities, and assumptions for preparation of the budget.
-These assumptions will be communicated to all Program Managers (e.g., CEO, Director).
+These assumptions will be communicated to all Program Managers (e.g., CEO, Principal).
 In addition, procedures and budgeting formats are established and a timetable is developed.

 BANKING